apache/spark/docs/building-spark.md

     cd python; python setup.py sdist

 **Note:** Due to packaging requirements you can not directly pip install from the Python directory, rather you must first build the sdist package as described above.

+Alternatively, you can also run make-distribution with the --pip option.

 ## PySpark Tests with Maven